 Purchase your dark roast coffee in smaller quantities – if you must buy already roasted coffee beans.
 Time your purchase close to the roasting date to ensure you always purchase the bean at its freshest.

-Consider changing your roast preference from dark to medium-dark to extend the freshness window of your coffee beans.
+Consider changing your roast preference from dark to medium-dark to extend the freshness window of your beans.

 Learn how to roast your coffee yourself at home; this way, you are guaranteed a fresh brew in the taste, flavor, and quantity of your choice.

-In conclusion, figuring out the best alternative for storing your coffee beans to ensure it retains its taste and aroma is an option; however, the best choice for preserving your beans is to buy in the correct quantity.
+In conclusion, figuring out the best alternative for storing your beans to ensure it retains its taste and aroma is an option; however, the best choice for preserving your beans is to buy in the correct quantity.